Biscuit Pizza Bake Recipe

 - 1 cup (4 ounces) shredded part-skim mozzarella cheese

-- In a large skillet, cook beef over medium heat until no longer pink.
-Meanwhile, quarter the biscuits; place in a greased shallow 3-qt. baking dish.
-Top with pizza sauce.
-Drain beef; sprinkle over biscuits and sauce.
+- Preheat oven to 350°.
+In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles.
+Meanwhile, cut biscuits into quarters; place in a greased 13x9-in. baking dish.
+Drain beef; sprinkle over biscuits.

-- Layer with green pepper, onion, mushrooms, pepperoni and cheeses.
-Bake, uncovered, at 350° for 25-30 minutes or until cheese is melted.
-Let stand for 5-10 minutes before serving.
+- Layer with pepperoni, mushrooms, pizza sauce, green pepper and onion.
+Bake, uncovered, 15 minutes.
+Sprinkle with cheeses.
+Bake 15-20 minutes longer or until cheese is melted.
+Let stand 5-10 minutes before serving.
 Yield: 6-8 servings.

 Enjoy this recipe with a full-bodied red wine such as Cabernet Sauvignon, Merlot or Syrah.